Biostatistics Analysis Center Staff

 MS (Statistics), University of Tennessee, 2007

-Mr. Tao joined the Biostatistics Unit in May 2008 as a SAS programmer after completing his master’s degree in Statistics; he is now serving as a biostatistician.
+Mr. Tao joined the Biostatistics Unit in August 2008.
 He is currently working on the Chronic Renal Insufficiency Cohort (CRIC) study.

 PhD (Measurement, Evaluation and Techniques of Experimental Research), University of Pennsylvania, 1987;